dappradar/nft-sales-adapters/readme.md

 The websocket for web3 is defined in _/sdk/util.js_, inside the headers please choose your supported blockchain, this file should not be committed, but feel free to change it while working on the adapter.

-_/sdk/metadata.js_ is our inner file and should not be updated in any way also as it's used by out internal tracking.
+_/sdk/metadata.js_ is our inner file and should not be updated in any way also as it's used by our internal tracking.

 ### Metadata and Symbols